4f3rg4n/4f3rg4n.github.io/_posts/Tutorials/2025-4-7-VMProtect.md

 And the exe file before the VMProtect build is [Source exe](github.com/4f3rg4n).

 Let's dive into the analysis of the Protected binary.
--Note: I'm using IDA-Pro V7.6, just note it :)
+- Note: I'm using IDA-Pro V7.6

 First, we should take a look at the segments in the binary and identify which one contains our code.